 Sage CRM allows you to systemize how information moves through your teams.
 The suite of features related to this is both very powerful and flexible.
 Companies that take advantage of these features have a higher rate of adoption and success with their CRM initiatives.

 Organizations can use these features within Sage CRM to create and enforce a systematic approach to managing information.

 Sage CRM’s process automation features can be used to manage and enforce the unique requirements of any given department.
 Whether it is enforcing a specific document be uploaded into the system or notifying a manager when approval is required, how you use Sage CRM’s workflow tools is completely up to you.

-When workflow has been enabled and configured, the user will need to follow certain ‘rules’ in order to progress the task the are responsible for.
+When workflow has been enabled and configured, the user will need to follow certain ‘rules’ in order to progress the task they are responsible for.